ehmatthes/learning_log_heroku_test_pipfile/README.md

 Learning Log is a very simple Django project, but it's more than just a Hello World project.
 This is the Django project from *Python Crash Course*, but I'm thinking about more than just PCC readers when doing this work.
 The original vision of Heroku was to provide as seamless of a deployment process as possible, while not restraining developers.
 The goal of this revised buildpack is to automate initial configuration steps, but in a way that developers can then customize without having to undo any of the auto-configuration steps.

+This version is set up for testing deployments that use Pipenv.
+There is a [separate version](https://github.com/ehmatthes/learning_log_heroku_test) for testing deployments that use requirements.txt.

 Running this project locally
 ---

 To run this project locally:

 - Clone or download this repo.
-- Create a virtual environment, and install from *requirements.txt*.
+- Create a virtual environment, and install from *Pipfile*.
+  - `pip install pipenv`
+  - `pipenv install`
 - Migrate the database, which is configured to be SQLite for local development.
 - Start the development server.
 - Visit the site locally at http://localhost:8000.